 In 2016, the world’s largest brewer made the grand pronouncement that, by 2025, a full 20% of the company’s sales were expected to come from non-alcoholic beverages.
 And just like that, breweries and beer merchants large and small, local and international, began paying attention to the non-alcoholic beer market.

-Which bring us to today, five years later, and a veritable torrent of non-alcoholic beer releases.
+Which bring us to today, over five years later, and a veritable torrent of non-alcoholic beer releases.
 From a relative paucity of such brands as little as a decade ago, virtually all in the mainstream lager style, we now have shelves groaning with options, crafted in almost every beer style under the sun, from stout to sour and pale ale to, of course, IPA.
 Even the government-owned purveyor of alcoholic beverages in the Canadian province of Ontario, the LCBO, has seen fit to list over a dozen “non-alcs” among its beer offerings.

 All this despite the fact that, according to statistics recently published in Forbes magazine, non-alcoholic products accounted for less than 2% of the U.S. beer market in 2020.